-Our Virtual Tea Party Activity Packet, (which is almost ready for release!!!), includes Tea Knowledge sections, about the history and customs surrounding afternoon tea and tea drinking.
-It got me thinking about one interesting part of tea history: tea wasn’t always for the common man.
+Our Virtual Tea Party Activity Packet, includes Tea Knowledge sections, about the history and customs surrounding afternoon tea and tea drinking.
+It got us thinking about one interesting part of tea history: tea wasn’t always for the common man.
 In fact, tea was so highly valued in Central Asian countries that compressed tea molded into tea bricks was used as currency in that part of the world, for centuries, all the way into the 20th century.

 Tea, That Luxury Beverage